Learning How to Buy a Gun

 Part 2: Guns 101: Everything You (Might) Want to Know About Firearms

-Talking about how to buy your first gun can quickly become overwhelming.
+Talking about how to buy a gun can quickly become overwhelming.
 There are a lot of technical things to know about firearms and most of it isn’t really necessary for a new hunter.
 You probably just want to know how to load and shoot it.
 But I’ve included details below that were helpful for me in choosing my gun.

 Of all the styles and types of firearms out there, I’m going to talk about just two in this article: shotguns and rifles.
 Why?
 We’d be here all day if we didn’t have a few constraints.
 But these are also the two most common hunting weapons there are.
 Let’s compare them for a basic understanding before we move into gun selection.